 But I’d heard too much praise for the book to trust my predisposition.
 And it has been published, after all, by Everyman.

-I don’t like books told in second-person if they are actually trying to talk to me.
+As I said, I don’t like books told in second-person if they are actually trying to talk to me.
 I certainly don’t mind if the narrator is talking to some other “you.”
 In fact, it’s always fun for me to try to figure out just who the “you” is.
-I was very happy, then, to discover that in this book “you” didn’t actually mean me, despite the fact that I found myself in similar circumstances to ”you.”
+I was very happy, then, to discover that in this book “you” didn’t actually mean me, despite the fact that I found myself in similar circumstances to “you.”
 Rather, this “you” is a character in the novel, a reader that the author is talking to, a reader who becomes increasingly frustrated.
 And I was equally pleased to discover that the character “you” shifted from the male reader in the story to the female reader he lusted after.

 Lust — or at least a desire for sexual consummation — is a major motif in this book.
 It shows up even in the first chapter, when we are just discussing the act of beginning to read a book.
 Sensually translated by William Weaver, we get a feeling that Calvino is being clever, very clever — but the cleverness begins to have some real substance to it:

 Of course, this circling of the book, too, this reading around it before reading inside it, is a part of the pleasure in a new book, but like all preliminary pleasures, it has its optimal duration if you want it to serve as a thrust toward the more substantial pleasure of the consummation of the act, namely the reading of the book.